connected-cjohnston/fuzzyWebDevSite/README.md

-# AWS Cognito and React

-This is a small sample app extracted from the WellcomeLeap 1KD react application.
-It shows off how to work with AWS Cognito inside a React app using the `AWS-Amplify` library.
+# WevDev101

+This is a small toy serverless web app designed to show off various serverless concepts, libraries, and resources.
+The site is built in React and will be hosted via S3.
+It uses AWS Cognito for user authentication.

+The site is an online repository of web dev guides and tutorials on various subjects.
+As a guest, they can see the complete catalogue, but they can't watch any of the tutorials without first becoming a registered user.
+In addition, there is a small admin section for adding new videos and managing users.

 ## Requirements

 * Node >= v17.6.0
 * Yarn >= v1.22.17
-* An AWS account
+* An AWS account for the following services
-* An Editor
+  * AWS Cognito
-* Some understanding of React and ES6+

 ## Available Scripts